SCBWI Success Story: An Interview with Anuradha Rajurkar

 What themes were you trying to explore with American Betiya?

-I was really longing for story that explores the balancing of two or more cultures that so many teens of the diaspora navigate, especially the nuances of cross-culture relationships and the role that race plays in our everyday experiences.
+I longed for story that explores the balancing of two or more cultures that so many teens of the diaspora navigate, especially the nuances of cross-culture relationships and the role that race plays in our everyday experiences.
 There’s a sense that racism is about hate crimes, strangers yelling racial slurs, and being overtly cruel.
-But often, especially in some of our liberal cities, it is actually much more subtle than that.
-It takes the form of microaggressions, cultural gaslighting, and cultural fetishization, which is a form of objectification.
-I feel like that’s a nuance that’s so important to detail in YA, whether it’s with friendships or romantic relationships.
+But often, even in some of our liberal cities, it is oftentimes more subtle than that.
+Bias can take the form of microaggressions, cultural gaslighting, and cultural fetishization, which is a form of objectification.
+It’s a nuance that’s so important to detail in YA, whether it’s with friendships or romantic relationships.

-It’s so easy to question yourself because of the nature of microaggressions.
-It can feel mild sometimes, so you tell yourself They’re just joking or That person doesn’t know any better.
-I think that was the one thing I really wanted to do in the story, which is to create an understanding of those red flags.
-When Rani meets [her love interest in the book], she’s very taken with him because he’s charming, even when he says things that make her feel like something isn’t quite right.
+It’s common to question yourself in the face of microaggressions.
+It can feel mild at first, so you tell yourself They’re just joking or That person doesn’t know any better.
+One thing I wanted to do in the story was to exemplify those red flags.
+When Rani meets Oliver, her love interest, she’s very taken with him because he’s charming, even when he says things that make her feel like something isn’t quite right.

-I think as women from a young age, we’re conditioned to want to be the best.
+I think as women, we’re conditioned to want to be the best.
 That’s the significance of the title, American Betiya.
-‘Betiya’ is a term of endearment, often for a daughter.
-So to be the best girlfriend or significant other, best friend, best grandchild—there’s a lot of pressure to fulfill those expectations society puts on you.
-And maybe that happens with men and boys as well, but from my perspective as a woman, I think it’s really widespread.
+‘Betiya’ is a term of endearment that means daughter or darling.
+There’s a lot of pressure to fulfill the expectations society puts on you--to be the best girlfriend or significant other, best friend, best grandchild.
+It is really widespread.
 In an effort to try to be everything to everybody, it’s so easy to lose yourself.

-And you don’t have to be of South Asian descent to understand that element in the story–I think that many of us can relate to that.
+And you don’t have to be of South Asian descent to understand that element in the story–many of us can relate to that.
 How far are we willing to go to make compromises for the ones we love?

 What’s the story behind the gorgeous cover for American Betiya?

-It’s just beyond my wildest dreams.
-And honestly, it came from me perusing Instagram and looking at all these beautiful, amazing artists that are posting their work there.
+The cover is honestly beyond my wildest dreams.
+It all started from me perusing Instagram and looking at all these amazing artists posting their work there.
 That’s how I found Saqiba Suleman, who created the work of art on the cover.
 It’s actually a piece of art that is hanging in a gallery in Pakistan.
-I reached out saying, Gosh, this really reminds me of my main character, Rani, and I attached a little blurb about what reminded me of her.
-And my editor saw that post.
-We actually had a different cover in mind at the time–I thought it was set in stone, and I wasn’t 100% feeling like the cover reflected the story that well, though I had accepted it.
-But after the Instagram post, my editor reached out to me and said, What do you think about us trying to change the cover to this one?
+I reposted the painting on my own Instagram with a caption that read This reminds me of my main character, Rani.
+We had a different cover in mind at the time–I thought it was set in stone.
+I wasn’t 100% feeling like the other cover art reflected the story that well--it appeared too young for some of the themes in the book.
+After my Instagram post, my editor reached out to me and said, What do you think about us trying to change the cover to this one?

-My agent was actually made sure there was a clause in my contract saying that I, as an Own Voices author, should have input on the cover.
-I was really grateful that he did that because I was consulted from the beginning, and while the first cover wasn’t perfect for me, I still had a lot of input in terms of making small changes.
-So when my editor emailed me about changing the cover, I thought how amazing it was to have an editor who’s so sensitive to my vision.
-It was a really special and exciting moment to realize that.
+My agent had ensured that there was a clause in my contract saying that I, as an Own Voices author, should have input on the cover.
+I was grateful that he did that because I was consulted from the beginning, and while the first cover wasn’t perfect for the story, I had a lot of input in terms of revisions to the art.
+Then, when my editor emailed me about changing the cover to Saqiba's work, I felt truly grateful to have an editor that was sensitive to my vision.
+It was a really special and exciting moment.

 Do you have any suggestions for writers who want to be traditionally published?

 The very beginning of everything for me was SCBWI.
-When I first joined, had just moved to Milwaukee, my kids were really young, and I didn’t know anybody.
-I attended some regional conferences and the classes were really eye opening.
-It was such a supportive vibe, especially knowing there was something in my state.
-It started to feel like this was something I could actually do.
-So that’s the baseline.
+When I first joined, had just moved to Milwaukee, my kids were really young, and I knew no one.
+I attended some regional conferences, and the classes were really eye opening.
+I began to feel like this was something I could actually do.
+So SCBWI was my baseline, my lifeline.

 Secondly, find critique partners who are supportive but who also give constructive feedback.
-I know everybody’s process is different, but I feel that for myself, there is no way I would send things to my agent until many, many people have read those pages.
-Then, I would say it’s important to research agents carefully through Publishers Marketplace and Manuscript Wishlist.
+I know everybody’s process is different, but the only way I would send things to my agent was after my critique partners read the pages and provided feedback.
+Finally, I would say it’s important to research agents carefully, using platforms like Publishers Marketplace and Manuscript Wishlist.
+Creating a strong strategic plan around pitching your book to agents is essential.

 Finally, how are you going to be promoting your book–especially considering the lack of in-person author visits because of the pandemic?